 Although this paper focuses on the JSF program after Milestone B, events that preceded selection of the F-35 provide useful context.
-In May 1994, the Joint Advanced Strike Technology (JAST) program began.
-Early on the program focused on a single-engine, one-crewmember approach with affordability being a significant part of the rationale.
+In May 1994, the JAST program began.
+Early on, the program focused on a single-engine, one-crew member approach, with affordability being a significant part of the rationale.

-In July, the Advanced STOVL (ASTOVL) program chose GE, PW (with Allison) to conduct derivative engine studies, leading to demonstrations in FY97.
-Major issues at the time included single-engine reliability (Navy concern) and thrust.
+In July, the Advanced STOVL (ASTOVL) program chose General Electric (GE) and Pratt & Whitney (with Allison) to conduct derivative engine studies, leading to demonstrations in fiscal year (FY) 1997.
+Major issues at the time included single-engine reliability (a Navy concern) and thrust.

 The JAST and ASTOVL programs merged in October 1994 as JAST.
-In November, contracts were let for preliminary design of F-119 derivative.
-GE F-120 received less funding as an alternate engine.
+In November, contracts were let for the preliminary design of the F119 derivative.
+GE F120 received less funding as an alternate engine.

-In December 1994, Boeing, Lockheed Martin (LM) and McDonnell Douglas (with BAE) received 15-month conceptual design contracts.
-In the spring of 1995, all three JAST contractor teams choose the PW F-119 as the preferred engine for their development aircraft (JAST, n.d.).
+In December 1994, Boeing, LM, and McDonnell Douglas (with BAE) received 15-month conceptual design contracts.
+In the spring of 1995, all three JAST contractor teams choose the PW F119 as the preferred engine for their development aircraft (JAST, 2011).

 In May 1996, the JAST program was renamed Joint Strike Fighter (JSF).
-In January 1997, PW received a contract to develop F-119 derivatives for the Boeing and LM test aircraft (Keijsper, 2007, p.
+In January 1997, PW received a contract to develop F119 derivatives for the Boeing and LM test aircraft (Keijsper, 2007, p.
 193).
 The DoD chose a Government Furnished Equipment (GFE) engine approach.
-That is, PW would supply engines to the government, which would then be delivered to Boeing and LM as GFE.
-There were various STOVL-variant problems.
-But most ground test objectives were met by the end of 2000.
+That is, PW would supply engines to the government, and those engines would then be delivered to Boeing and LM as GFE.
+There were various STOVL-variant problems, but most ground test objectives were met by the end of 2000.